William Hague: On coronavirus

-Hague has been particularly sharp on the COVID–19 pandemic, writing as early as 10 February 2020 that "Coronavirus is a calamity for China.
+Hague has written about the COVID-19 pandemic, writing as early as 10 February 2020 that "Coronavirus is a calamity for China.
 It cannot continue its dangerous wildlife practices any longer."
 Hague wrote on 2 March that: "The rise of coronavirus is a clear indication that the degrading of nature will come back to hit humans very hard."
 Hague returned to the subject on 13 April, when he said that the "world must act now on wildlife markets or run the risk of worse pandemics in future".

 Personal life

 Hague married Ffion Jenkins at the Chapel of St Mary Undercroft on 19 December 1997.
 Ffion Hague is now styled The Lady Hague of Richmond.